 To assess the ability of the Connecticut Tumor Registry to serve as a resource for biospecimen research.

 To locate cases with biospecimens in pathology laboratories and determine the requirements to retrieve those biospecimens.

 To provide custom annotation of specified data items.

 To capture costs for identifying each available biospecimen and performing custom annotation of each biospecimen.

 Staff epidemiologists are available to facilitate use of CTR data for cancer research conducted by non-CTR investigators.
 For example, we frequently prepare customized datasets and statistical summaries of CTR data, and conduct linkages between external research datasets and the CTR database.
-Additionally, CTR undertakes individual research projects pertaining to tumor registry operations.

 Projects with which CTR has recently collaborated: